Moose (wrestler): Championship pursuits and various feuds (2017–2020)

 On the August 24 episode of Impact Wrestling, Moose was involved in the 20-man gauntlet match for the vacated GFW Global Championship which was won by Eli Drake.
 On the September 14 episode of Impact Wrestling, Lashley called Moose during his last Impact Wrestling night and the two brawled against each other on the Impact Zone.
 However, Moose was attacked by Lashley's MMA team, the American Top Team, with the help of Dan Lambert.
 On the October 12 episode of Impact Wrestling, Moose reveals that his partner against Lashley and the American Top Team will be Stephan Bonnar.
 Then, the duo vandalized the ATT Dojo and stole many of Dan Lambert's belts and trophies.
 Two weeks later, Moose defeated Lashley by disqualification after being attacked by Lambert.
 At Bound for Glory, Moose and Stephan Bonnar were defeated by Lashley and King Mo in a Six Sides of Steel match.
 On the November 16 episode of Impact Wrestling, Moose was saved by James Storm during a beatdown of the American Top Team.
 Then, on the December 7 episode of Impact Wrestling, Moose and James Storm were defeated by Lashley and Dan Lambert.
 The following month, Moose, teaming with Eddie Edwards, was defeated by Lashley and KM.
 However, during the Impact special episode Genesis, Moose defeated Lashley.
-After the match, Lashley turned face and both of him and Moose attacked Dan Lambert and an American Top Team member.
+After the match, Lashley turned face and both him and Moose attacked Dan Lambert and an American Top Team member.
 After the beatdown, Moose and Lashley shook each other's hands, thus ending the rivalry.